11 Best Jobs Without Resume (And Where to Find Them)

 3. Medical assistant

 If you want to work in a medical facility, consider the career of a medical assistant.
-Basically, their responsibilities are similar to the administrative assistant’s ones.
-Medical assistants work with patients, obtain patient records, handle administrative tasks and sometimes even assist the practitioners.
-Some jobs require a RMA or similar certification, yet there are plenty of openings that don’t require a resume and relevant experience.
-What’s more important, after some time on this position you can choose a medical specialty and further develop your career in healthcare.
+Basically, their responsibilities are similar to the administrative assistant's.
+Medical assistants work with patients, obtain patient records, handle administrative tasks, and sometimes even assist the practitioners.
+Some jobs require an RMA or similar certification, yet there are plenty of openings that don't require a resume and relevant experience.
+What's more important, after some time in this position you can choose a medical specialty and further develop your career in healthcare.
 At the beginning of their career, medical assistants are paid $33K per year.
+While questions about your previous experience will be asked, resume is not always mandated.

 4. Administrative assistant